psecio/websecio/_posts/2013/01/2013-01-28__Core-Concepts-Attack-Surface.md

 - Open sourced code from a third party tool you're using

-All of these, and more, are things that need to be taken into consideration when you're thinking about what's vulnerabile in your application.
+All of these, and more, are things that need to be taken into consideration when you're thinking about what's vulnerable in your application.
 That's the definition:

 > Figuring out the Attack Surface of your application is the mapping of its parts that
 > need to be tested for security vulnerabilities, regardless of if they're public or not.